tjaffrel/Deep-HP-tutorial/README.md

 * Predict binding free energies.
 * Conformational sampling with state-of-the-art enhanced sampling techniques (Colvars, Plumed).
 * ...
+* Everything than before but with fast machine learning models
 * For more check-out [TinkerTools](https://tinkertools.org/), [Tinker-HP](https://tinker-hp.org/)

 Currently, the platform can't be use to train a model and is compatible with TorchANI-type and DeePMD models but we will broaden it capabilities in a close future. <br />